-Suspended solids, oil and grease and pH were found at levels within those required by consent 5598-2 in the four samples collected.
+Suspended solids, oil and grease and pH were found at levels within those required by resource consent 5598-2.
+The concentrations of the other compounds were in the lower range of what has been measured historically.
+Impacts on the receiving environment are discussed in Section 5.